MohaElder/Trip/README.md

 ## Brief

 "Let's Plan A Trip" is a trip planner that **focuses on planning the trip**.
-Unlike most other trip planning apps that emphasizes on route planning, providing you a fancy map and charging you for exporting their route into Google Maps, Let's Plan A Trip's goal is to really help you plan a trip by providing you a variety of handy tools that I the author use to plan my trips in a elegant and neat format.
+Unlike most other trip planning apps that emphasizes on route planning, providing you a fancy map and charging you for exporting their route into Google Maps, Let's Plan A Trip's goal is to really help you plan a trip by providing you a variety of handy tools that I the author use to plan my trips in an elegant and neat format.

 and it's **free**~

+## Features

+1. Unlimited Wysiwyg Notes(for the dashboard and each trip segments)
+2. Trip Segmentation
+3. An Itinenary Calendar that **supports the itinenary of each day**, includes information of: Start, End, Brief, Transportation, Stay, side note, and the time specific itinenary of that day
+4. Transportation Info that includes transportation type, departure & arrival time, transportation number & station address(both optional)
+5. Stay Info that includes confirmation link(optional), name, address, cost, and stay type.
+It automatically updates the cost to the budget table.
+6. A budget table that supports quantity and sum calculation.
+7. An overview of the whole trip's calendar from the Dashboard view.
+8. An overview of the whole trip's budget from the Dashboard view.

 ## How Does Let's Plan A Trip help with trip planning

-Let's Plan A Trip is a **Note Oriented planning app**.
+Let's Plan A Trip is a **Note Oriented Planning App**.
 When planning a trip, you start with writing stuff on notes(s): places that you want to visit, things that you would like to do, visa concerns, etc.

 ![note](./doc_assets/A.png)

 Once you get some ideas for your trip, you can start planning by creating **trip segments**.
 The purpose of trip segment is to better organize your trip plan by splitting portions of them into segments.
-If you are planning a trip less than a week, you probably just need one segment that has been automatically created for you.
+If you are planning a trip less than a week, you probably just need one segment that will be automatically created for you.
 But if you are planning some grand trips(like a 1 month road trip to Alaska), you will find splitting the trip into segments really convienient when planning(and when looking at it).

 ![segment](./doc_assets/B.png)